The Adventures of Harry Richmond: Synopsis

 At the beginning of the novel, Harry Richmond is a young boy, living under the care of his grandfather, Squire Beltham, in their home of Riversley, in Hampshire, England.
 The Squire, one of the wealthiest people in England, had two daughters, one of whom, Dorothy, still lives at Riversley.
 The other daughter married Roy Richmond, Harry's father, who drove the daughter permanently insane; she is also at Riversley.
 At the beginning of the book, Roy Richmond shows up at Riversley, and claiming parental rights, takes away Harry to be brought up by him.
 After some adventures in London, Harry is left in a boarding school by Roy, where he meets a number of friends who show up throughout the novel.
 While he is there his mother dies.
 Harry escapes from the school, and with help of the gypsy girl Kiomi, returns to Riversley.
 While there he misses his father, and overhearing that he may be in London, goes there with his friend Temple.
 Harry and Temple however end up falling asleep on a boat, the Priscilla, and are taken away against their will to Germany, where Harry rediscovers his father, and meets Princess Ottilia.

 When Harry comes of age, he inherits a large sum and is told that he will receive 20,000/year if marries his third-cousin Janet Ilchester, of whom the Squire is very fond.
 Instead Harry, with the considerable help of his father, pursues the Princess, despite the objections of the Prince her father, and after a while, receives her promise to be married, after he becomes a member of Parliament, which eventually occurs.

-Roy Richmond deceives the Princess into visiting Harry at the Isle of Man, claiming that he is near death.
+Roy Richmond deceives the Princess into visiting Harry at "the Island" (probably the Isle of Wight), claiming that he is near death.
 In the climax of the novel, the Squire is supposed to request from the Prince, with expectation of an acceptance, the hand of the Princess.
 At this point all of the plans of Roy Richmond for his son Harry seem to have come to fruition.
 However, the Squire discovers that his daughter, Dorothy, has given 25,000 to Roy Richmond to cover his debts, and refuses to carry out the scheme.
 The plan collapses and the Princess marries a German Prince.

 Harry Richmond realises that he loves Janet Ilchester, and after further adventures, they are finally married in Germany.
 After the marriage, they return to Riversley, only to find it engulfed in flames.
 In the fire Roy Richmond dies looking to the safety of Dorothy.